-I’m often asked about the meanings of some of the acronyms and terms we bandy about.
-We fall into the same trap that many people do when talking about their work: we assume that everyone understands what on earth we are banging on about!
-So I thought I’d share the meanings of some of the common electrical terms here in an Electrical Glossary: so you have a better understanding of “sparky talk”.
+I’m often asked about the meanings of some acronyms and terms we bandy about.
+We fall into the same trap many people do when talking about their work: we assume that everyone understands what we are banging on about on earth!
+So I thought I’d share the meanings of some of the standard electrical terms here in an Electrical Glossary: so you better understand “sparky talk”.

 AC – alternating current – the flow of electric charge switches back and forth 60 times each second.
-AC is the form in which electric power is delivered to businesses and residences.
+AC is how electric power is delivered to businesses and residences.

-Bandwidth – the range of frequencies that can be used for transmitting information on a channel.
-It indicates the transmission – carrying capacity of a channel.
-Thus, the larger the bandwidth, the greater the amount of information that can pass through the circuit.
-Measured in Hertz MHz km (for fibre) or MHz.
+Bandwidth – the range of frequencies that can transmit information on a channel.
+It indicates the transmission–carrying capacity of a channel.
+Thus, the larger the bandwidth, the greater the amount of information passing through the circuit.
+It is measured in Hertz MHz km (for fibre) or MHz.

-Circuit Breaker – an electrical protection device that automatically switches to off when overloaded.
+Circuit Breaker – an electrical protection device that automatically switches off when overloaded.
 Same as RCD.